wofiejones/Heartsounds-Instrument/Documentation/GettingStarted.md

 In Max:
 Set the port attribute going into the udpreceive object to the same value you provided as Port Number in the ZigSim app.
 If you picked a Device UUID in the ZigSim app that isn’t ZigSim, update the values following /ZIGSIM/ in the route object.
-Using the various numbers 1-7 on your computer keyboard, you can trigger different healing frequencies from a variety of sounds, and manually control the amount of effects you want applied to the sounds playing.
+Using the various buttons on your breadboard, you can trigger different healing frequencies from a variety of sounds, and manually control the amount of effects you want applied to the sounds playing through the ZigSim app.
 Now just use your creativity and imagination to the different music you can make with these possibilities!